rugg2/rugg2.github.io/index.md

 - [A/B testing - bootstrap and bayesian perspective](https://rugg2.github.io/AB%20testing%20mathematics%20-%20part%20two.html).
 This post explores how to represent and interpret data while it is being collected.
 In this post we take a concrete marketing A/B test with various conversion rates and revenue per customer in each case.
 After quickly going over bootstrap methods to estimate uncertainty, we consider Bayesian probabilities as a way to model previous knowledge.
 In particular we enter some details about conjugate priors.

 **Python**.
 Personal projects.
-- Predict amazon reviews rating using Word2Vec (Spacy) and Vador (NLTK) as features, combined in a simple classifier. _2019_
+- Predict amazon reviews rating using TfIdf, Word2Vec (Spacy) and Vador (NLTK) as features, combined in a simple classifier. _2019_

 - **Improving matching rates on a two-sided market place**.
 This was a 48h data challenge I had to cram into 24h.
 The aim was to deliver 2-3 actionable recommendations about how to improve matching in the market place.
 Here are the links for [the presentation of my results](https://rugg2.github.io/project_files/two-sided_marketplace/presentation_only.pdf) and the [python notebook](https://rugg2.github.io/project_files/two-sided_marketplace/improving matching performance.html). _2018_